 The frog species in Alabama come from two families, Ranidae – the true frog family and Hylidae – the tree frog family.
-There are numerous species of frogs from both families that are found in the state, making it the second most froggiest state in the United States.
+There are 31 species of frogs from both families that are found in the state, making it the second most froggiest state in the United States.

-Mississippi Gopher Frog or Dusky Gopher Frog, Lithobates sevosus, is a critically endangered frog and is mostly extinct in Alabama so if you think you see it, it is more likely to be the Gopher Frog, Lithobates capito.
+Mississippi Gopher Frog or Dusky Gopher Frog is a critically endangered frog and is most likely extinct in Alabama so if you think you see it, it is more likely to be the Gopher Frog.

-River Frog, Lithobates heckscheri, does not have a dorsal ridge which is a key identification characteristic.
+The River Frog does not have a dorsal ridge which is a key identification characteristic.
 Its skin is also a lot more rough and wrinkly than another true frogs.

-Pickeral Frog, Lithobates palustris and the Southern Leopard Frog, Lithobates palustris, look very much a like.
+Pickeral Frog and the Southern Leopard Frog, look very much a like.
 The Pickeral Frog has more square shaped spots on its back while the Southern Leopard frog has more circular ones.

-Wood Frog, Lithobates sylvaticus, is a very easy to identify because of their mask around their face.
+The Wood Frog (Lithobates sylvaticus) is a very easy to identify because of their mask around their face.

 Alabama is blessed with a variety of tree frogs, 15 to be exact.
 They fall into 3 genera: the Cricket Frogs – Acris, Chorus Frogs – Pseudacris, and regular tree frogs – Hyla